Degenerative disc disease (DDD)

 What treatments are available?

-Nonsurgical treatment is the first step to recovery.
-If you dont respond to this treatment, your doctor may recommend surgery; however, the long-term effectiveness of surgical treatment for degenerative disc disease as opposed to natural history, conservative treatment, or placebo has yet to be studied.
+If conservative therapies fail to help you manage and control the painful symptoms, your doctor may recommend surgery.
+However, the long-term effectiveness of surgery for degenerative disc disease as opposed to natural history, conservative treatment, or placebo has yet to be studied.
 (5)

-Nonsurgical treatment for degenerative disc disease may include medication, rest, physical therapy, home exercises, hydrotherapy, chiropractic, and pain management.
+Nonsurgical treatment for a degenerative disc may include medication, rest, physical therapy, home exercises, hydrotherapy, chiropractic, and pain management.

 Using correct posture (see Posture for a Healthy Back) and keeping your spine in alignment are the most important things you can do for your back.
 You may need to make adjustments to your daily standing, sitting, and sleeping habits.
 You may also need to learn proper ways to lift and bend (see Self Care for Neck and Back Pain).
 Your workspace may need to be rearranged to keep your spine from being under stress.